 - 2.8 million

 - According to the World Health Organisation (WHO).

 - According to the WHO.

-- Berkeley in California pioneered a sugary drinks tax in 2014.
-In November 2016, four more cities voted to introduce a similar tax.
-The US federal government also gives states money to spend on promoting public health — for example, by funding salad bars in schools.
+- Berkeley in California brought in a sugary drinks tax in 2014.
+In November 2016, four more cities decided on similar taxes.
+In the US, states also receive federal government funds to spend on public health — for example, to pay for salad bars in schools.